jcanneva/componentdriven.org/README.md

 ### Storybook

 `yarn storybook` should start Storybook and launch the browser.
-You can also view the published version at [chromatic.com/library?appId=5f23114b880798002203433](https://www.chromatic.com/library?appId=5f23114b880798002203433a&branch=master).
+You can also view the published version [HERE](https://652f853af202772644d90ed5-udgqhgxdyz.chromatic.com).